ampproject/amphtml/builtins/amp-ad.md

     <td>Error thrown when invalid value is given for attributes <code>height</code> or <code>width</code>.
 For example, <code>height=auto</code> triggers this error for all supported layout types, with the exception of <code>NODISPLAY</code>.</td>
   </tr>
 </table>

+NOTE: To use `<amp-ad>`, the script to the `amp-ad` library is needed.
+It is recommended to add the script manually but currently it will be automatically fetched when `amp-ad` is used.